ykpivot/concourse-pcf-usage-report/README.md

 ![PCF Usage Report producer pipeline screenshot](https://github.com/pivotalservices/concourse-pcf-usage-report/raw/master/common/images/pipeline_annotated.png)

 1. The pipeline is automatically triggered by a time resource (e.g. once a month).
-   Pipeline tasks and scripts are retrieved from a git repository
+   Pipeline tasks and scripts are retrieved from a git repository.

 2. Usage data and quota information is retrieved from the PCF deployment:
    - Organization, space, applications, services and buildpack information, along with memory and space quotas are retrieved using [Cloud Foundry APIs](https://apidocs.cloudfoundry.org/)
-   - Applications and services usage data is retrieved using [PCF app usage API](http://docs.pivotal.io/pivotalcf/1-8/opsguide/accounting-report.html#cf-cli)
+   - Applications and services usage data is retrieved using [PCF accounting report API](http://docs.pivotal.io/pivotalcf/1-8/opsguide/accounting-report.html#cf-cli)
    The collect data is then processed and consolidated into a single output JSON report file (see object schema further below).
    If an error occurs in this step, a notification email is sent to the appropriate recipients (configurable).